ariadnavigo/cras/README.md

 means, literally, 'the act of posponing things for tomorrow.'

 ## License
-cras is licensed under the Apache Public License version 2.0.
+cras is published under an MIT/X11/Expat-type License.
 See LICENSE file for copyright and license details.